hack3ric/mimic/README.md

 ## Caveats

-#### Currently only Ethernet packets are correctly parsed.

-Support for other L2 protocols such as PPP(oE) and WLAN will be added.

 #### (0.2.0 or earlier) TCP SYN packets contains data

 *Fixed in 0.3.0-alpha.
 TCP handshake is now emulated by using raw(7) to send TCP control packets.*